TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### Roleplaying the Council of Elders

-The council of elders have agreed to never discuss Elydir with the village - that the secret will die with them.
+The Council of Elders each lived through Elydir's reign and destruction of their people.
+They have agreed to never discuss Elydir with the village - that the secret will die with them.

 **Elder Ilphas** (LN elf noble man) believes in the law.
 He is a very serious man, with little humour.
 Through fear of magic, following Elydir's wrath, he created and officiates the Swornight ceremony.
-He is unforgiving for any who break those rules, no matter the circumstances, though he will not use force.
+He is unforgiving for any who break those rules, no matter the circumstances, though he will not use force or violence but will instead seek to isolate the rule breaker.
 Many of the village follow his thoughts on this.

 **Elder Maiele** (NE elf noble woman) is Elydir's older sister and secretly worked with her when she was in power, out of anger for how the village sold her.
 She knows that Elydir is still alive.
 She works in two ways against the
 village: use the tradition of no magic to weaken them, and to frame Lady Glynlamin for the disasters happening to the village.
 She believes that this revenge will bring peace.

-**Elder Alasse** (NG elf noble woman) is

-**Servant Orihil** (LE elf common man) is
+Maiele has the keys to Lady Glynlamin's house on her person.

+**Elder Alasse** (NG elf noble woman) believes the village should take a softer approach the restriction of magic through education to prevent it from being used again.
+However, she does not have the will to go against Ilphas and Maiele.
+She hopes to outlive Ilphas and Maiele and bring around a positive change for the village.

+**Servant Orihil** (LE elf common man) works closely with Maiele, being corrupted with riches and power.
+He spies on the other Elders for Maiele which helps her know their secrets.
+He will decline to speak to anybody but the Elders, as his job keeps him so busy - though he is efficient at it.

 ### Shafina residence

+**TODO**

 #### Roleplaying the Shafina family

+**TODO**

 ### Fires of the Spring - Smithy

+> A warm light flickers from the door of this building and smoke billows from
+> the chimney.
+A sign hangs with elvish text on it and a steaming river.

+The elvish text says _Fires of the Spring_.

+> The smithy fire burns hot in the centre of the room.
+Gold, silver and iron
+> bars are stacked on one side.
+Agricultural and builders equipment is stacked
+> on the other.
+A single sword is hung up on the opposite wall to the entrance.

+The blacksmith, Ena Magphine the Strong (CG elf commoner woman), is a burly woman who is well mannered and smart.
+While she works in a smithy, she believes you need to be in touch with nature and take good care of yourself.
+She believes you should just try to get along rather than control one another.

+Ena has traded with the Silvatans before, with gold, and they have always been friendly.
+She knows that their past relations have been good, with agreements to keep to their own lands.
+She saw a figure cloaked in purple enter the Elders very late last night, while she was locking up.
+She will be will be reluctant to speak badly about the Elders and will appear nervous when questioned.

 ### The Easing Water - Inn

+> A sign hangs from the inn, with a painting of a steaming pool with a bare
+> chested man relaxing in it, text in elvish below it.
+The outside is decorated
+> with swirling patterns like steam and flowing water.

+Inside the inn:

+> The inn is small and decorated blue and white.
+A large fireplace keeps the
+> room warm.
+A small bar with bottles of wine and wine glasses fill the shelves
+> on the back wall.

+The text in elvish reads _The Easing Water_.

+The innkeeper, Uldreiyn Caigeiros (TN elf innkeeper man) is very perceptive.
+He believes it is important to do what feels good and likes to chat about rumours and things he's seen.

+If the characters stay to have a drink, he will be willing to talk to them about the goings on of the town.
+In addition to the general lore, he also knows that Aien is often drinking at the pub in the evenings when he's meant to be working and that he was even that drunk once that Elder Maiele had to take him home.
+He was at the inn last night during the attack.

+The bar sells only the grape wine grown locally for 1sp per glass.

 ### Grainsheaf Farm